jccohrs/land-use-translator/README.md

 # LUCAS Land Use Translator

 This Python program generates high-resolution land use and land cover (LULC) datasets for regional climate modeling across both historical and future periods using land use change information from the LUH2.
-The original project was developed in Fortran by Peter Hoffmann (see: [ESSD, 2023](https://essd.copernicus.org/articles/15/3819/2023/)) as part of HICSS project LANDMATE () and the CORDEX Flagship Pilot Study LUCAS.
+The original project was developed in Fortran by Peter Hoffmann (see: [ESSD, 2023](https://essd.copernicus.org/articles/15/3819/2023/)) as part of HICSS project LANDMATE (https://hicss-hamburg.de/projects/landmate/index.php.en) and the CORDEX Flagship Pilot Study LUCAS (https://ms.hereon.de/cordex_fps_lucas/).
 By integrating this LULC data, climate models can more accurately simulate the impacts of land use changes on regional climate dynamics.

 ## Installation Guide